Junction Hill

 What are some of the major infrastructure and planning changes likely to influence the suburb of Junction Hill?

-Key infrastructure and planning changes likely to influence the suburb of Junction Hill include: Grafton Base Hospital Redevelopment (Construction); Pacific Highway Upgrade: Hexham To Brisbane (Construction); Queensland Regional Road Network Safety Improvements (Proposed); Queensland New South Wales Interconnector (Proposed); and Low and Mid-Rise Housing Policy (Approved).
+Key infrastructure and planning changes likely to influence the suburb of Junction Hill include: Grafton Base Hospital Redevelopment (Planning); Pacific Highway Upgrade: Hexham To Brisbane (Construction); Queensland Regional Road Network Safety Improvements (Proposed); Queensland New South Wales Interconnector (Proposed); and Low and Mid-Rise Housing Policy (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Junction Hill?